PACKING FOR CAMP

 POPULAR TENT ACCESSORIES

 Many campers like to have foam puzzle pieces for the floor of their tent.
-Some campers like to bring twinkle lights to decorate the tent and add lighting.
-It is also a good idea to send your camper with a small standing or clip fan.
+Some campers bring twinkle lights to decorate the tent and add lighting.
+Campers also like to bring a small standing or clip fan to use for cooling off.
 Extension cords and power bars are popular packing items.

 COSTUMES AND CLOTHING FOR SPECIAL PROGRAMS